-Formatted: Font: (Default) +Body (Calibri), 12 pt, Font color: Auto levels that are sufficient to promote nucleation through ozonolysis and HOM formation (lyer et al., 2021; Kirkby et al., 2023; Wang et al., 2023).
+A similar result is observed for other events at different lagged times.
+The difference in the time necessary to achieve a significant correlation between SO_2 and the particle number seems to be related to the quantity of VOCs available when the SO_2 plume arrives at the site.
+This aligns with our understanding of the transition from nucleation to particle growth.
+In the early hours, observed monoterpene levels are sufficient to drive nucleation through ozonolysis and subsequent HOM formation (lyer et al., 2021; Kirkby et al., 2023; Wang et al., 2023).
 Particle growth was observed later in the day (see Figure 2 for example) likely driven by the condensation of OVOCs.
 The increase in the sulfate fraction observed in the ACSM supports the condensation of sulfate-related species onto the growing particles.
 Events on February 15th, March 6th, and March 7th showed the highest correlations within the first 30 minutes of lagging the data.
 Common to these events were relatively high levels of monoterpenes (~1 ppb either directly observed or inferred from high PAR and temperature) in the hour before NPF detection at the site (see Figure S1, S2, and S4).
 The elevated monoterpene levels and subsequent ozonolysis likely initiated particle formation during these times, with available H2SO4 further facilitating nucleation.
-The but potentially not enough to promote growth to larger sizes as it seems most of the particle growth observed could be related to isoprene levels.
-Later with higher temperatures, emissions of isoprene increase so that ELVOC or other OVOCs are potentially produced that contribute to growth in particle mass reflected in the increase of the sulphate fraction observed in the ACSM.
-Events on February 15th, March 06th and March 07th showed highest correlations in the first 30 minutes of lagging the $S\theta_2$ data.
-Common to all these events was a relatively high isoprene mole fraction and enhanced levels of monoterpenes (~1 ppb) in the hour before SO2 being detected at the site (see Figure S1, S2 and S4) or in the circumstances where VOC data were not available, conditions where isoprene and monoterpenes mole fractions were assumed to be high by associated with weather conditions (i.e. high PAR and temperature see Figure S5).
-The high levels of monoterpenes and subsequent ozonolysis could be driving the particle formation at these times.
-In this period H2SO4 is available to drive the nucleation and the HOM proxy (monoterpenesozone (e.g.: Zhang et al., 2024)) also peaked during this period, supporting the idea that HOM formation via ozonolysis was a dominant oxidation pathway driving initial nucleation, at it's highest values during the day potentially enhancing the effect.
+The HOM proxy (monoterpenesozone (e.g.: Zhang et al., 2024)) also peaked during this period, supporting the idea that HOM formation via ozonolysis was a dominant oxidation pathway driving initial nucleation.

-The event on March 8th also met this condition (see Figure 5Figure 5Figure 5), although it exhibited a relatively low growth rate.
-Elevated isoprene and MACR + MVK concentrations during this event suggest the potential for isoprene to suppress new particle formation, as described by although the event showed a relatively low growth rate.
-The isoprene and MACR + MVK concentrations in this event highlight the possibility of isoprene suppression (Heinritzi et al., (2020).
+The event on March 8th also met this condition (see Figure 5), although it exhibited a relatively low growth rate.
+Elevated isoprene and MACR + MVK concentrations during this event suggest the potential for isoprene to suppress new particle formation, as described by Heinritzi et al. (2020).
 Higher isoprene levels after 12:00, accompanied by increased MACR + MVK coincided with a decline in the number of smaller particles (although CN3 data is incomplete).
-The higher isoprene levels after 12:00, along with the increase of MACR +MVK indicate isoprene oxidation through OH.
 This is the first step in the reaction chain to produce C15 dimers.
-This observation aligns with the HOM proxy (monoterpenesozone): higher proxy values corresponded to periods of higher particle numbers, while a decrease in the HOM proxy coincided with a decrease in particle numbers and an increase in MACR + MVK products, suggesting a shift towards-a more isoprene-influenced atmospheric chemistry.
-Concurrently, increases in the organic and sulfate fractions, along with the condensation sink, indicate a shift towards conditions favoring the growth of existing larger particles through condensation and coagulation, rather than new-nucleation events.
-Although the CN2 data is not complete for the event, it is clear there was a decline of the number of particles in the smaller sizes at the same time as the oxidation products of isoprene increase.
-This is also supported using the HOM formation proxy (monoterpenesozone), where at the times with higher particle numbers, the HOMS proxy is higher and then when the particle number decreases the HOM proxy does it too while MACR+MVK products increase
+This observation aligns with the HOM proxy (monoterpenesozone): higher proxy values corresponded to periods of higher particle numbers, while a decrease in the HOM proxy coincided with a decrease in particle numbers and an increase in MACR + MVK products, suggesting a shift towards more isoprene-influenced atmospheric chemistry.
+Concurrently, increases in the organic and sulfate fractions, along with the condensation sink, indicate a shift towards conditions favoring the growth of existing larger particles through condensation and coagulation, rather than nucleation events.